OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Roles.md

 !!! note "Note"

     Group participants and group coaches are roles within a specific group.
-The "Group administrator" role, on the other hand, is a system-wide role, as its task is to perform administrative tasks **across all groups**.
+The "Group administrator" role, on the other hand, is a organisation-wide role, as its task is to perform administrative tasks **across all groups**.

 [To the top of the page ^](#roles)